jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 app.use(helmet())
 app.use(cors({ credentials: true }))

-const isDevelopment = process.env.NODE_ENV === 'development'
-if (!isDevelopment) {
-  // Convert AWS Lambda event parameters to the request object app.use(awsServerlessExpressMiddleware.eventContext()) }

 // The aws-serverless-express library creates a server and listens on a Unix
 // Domain Socket for you, so you don't need the usual call to app.listen. app.use('/', router)

+// If the user tries to access any path which doesn't exist, and there was no error, return a 404 app.use(notFoundMiddleware)

 // Error handling middleware should be loaded after the loading the routes app.use(errorMiddleware)

-// If the user tries to access any path which doesn't exist, and there was no error, return a 404 app.use(notFoundMiddleware)

 // Export your express server so it can be reused depending on how the server is run. export default app